 - the article contains nothing that is unlawful, libellous, or which would, if published, constitute a breach of contract or of confidence or of commitment given to secrecy;

 - they have taken due care to ensure the integrity of the article.
 To their - and currently accepted scientific - knowledge all statements contained in it purporting to be facts are true and any formula or instruction contained in the article will not, if followed accurately, cause any injury, illness or damage to the user.

-- they agree to all terms of the BioMed Central Copyright and License Agreement and Open Data policy.
+- they agree to all terms of the Creative Commons Attribution License 4.0 and Open Data policy.